Lt. Col. Dawson

 59th (Eastern Ontario) & 46th (South Saskatchewan) BattalionsDawson

-Herbert John Dawson was an associate professor at the Royal Military College with fourteen-years of service in the 14th (The Princess of Wales’ Own Rifles) Regiment.
-He was born in Birkenhead, England on 21 November 1876.
-In April 1915, Dawson began to organize the 59th Battalion from Eastern Ontario and Hull, Quebec.
+Born in Birkenhead, England on 21 November 1876, Herbert John Dawson was an associate professor at the Royal Military College and militia officer with the 14th (The Princess of Wales’ Own Rifles) Regiment since 1901.
+He was appointed lieutenant colonel in May 1915 when he began to organize the 59th Battalion from Eastern Ontario and Hull, Quebec.

 Continue reading